secretstartups/handbook/product/personas/index.html.md

 - I’m frustrated when I come across brittle code and something that should be an easy fix requires a lot of rework.
 - I’m concerned that by taking longer than expected on a task I may be judged or seen as blocking others’ work.

-#### Devon (DevOps Engineer)
+#### Priyanka (Platform Engineer)

-- **Alternative Job Titles:** Application Developer, Operations Engineer, Systems Engineer, IT Consultant
+- **Alternative Job Titles:** DevOps Engineer, Operations Engineer, Systems Engineer, IT Consultant

 ##### Job Summary

-I provide support for our infrastructure, environments, and integrations.
-A part of my job is to provide the pipeline definitions and CI templates for other teams to work with so the software delivery process is streamlined across organization.
-I split my time between coding to implement features and bug fixes, and helping developers deploy, build, and release as efficiently as possible.
+My job is to enable the developers to focus on the business code only.
+To achieve my goal, I write pipeline definitions, deployment templates, CLI tooling to be used by development teams, so the software delivery process is streamlined across organization.
+Beside building out these features and fixing potential bugs, I educate and support the development teams around topics related to our pipelines or target infrastructures, so they can build, deploy, and release as efficiently as possible.

+Depending on the organization and/or need of the development teams, I am part of a central platform team or a member of an application development team.

 ##### Motivations